Skip to content

 Definition

 Ark is an off-chain protocol for fast, low-cost Bitcoin payments that avoids the inbound-liquidity and channel-management burdens of Lightning.
-It works by letting many users share batched on-chain UTXOs while holding spendable balances as virtual UTXOs (vTXOs) off-chain.
-An intermediary called the Ark Service Provider (ASP) coordinates rounds, acting as a liquidity provider and a kind of blinded CoinJoin coordinator.
+It works by letting many users share batched on-chain UTXOs while holding their spendable balances as virtual UTXOs (vTXOs) off-chain.
+An intermediary called the Ark Service Provider (ASP) coordinates rounds, acting as a liquidity provider and a kind of blinded batching coordinator.
+Ark remains a young, research-stage design under active development — promising, genuinely different, and not yet battle-tested at scale.

 Virtual UTXOs and rounds

 A vTXO is a pre-signed transaction that guarantees its holder can put a real, unilaterally controlled UTXO on-chain if needed, but is otherwise kept off-chain.
-The ASP packs many users' vTXOs into a tree of pre-signed transactions rooted in a single confirmed UTXO.
-Each vTXO is protected by a 2-of-2 script (user plus ASP), with a timelock path that lets the user reclaim funds alone if the ASP disappears. vTXOs are short-lived and expire, typically after a few weeks, so balances are periodically refreshed.
+The ASP packs many users' vTXOs into a tree of pre-signed transactions rooted in a single confirmed on-chain UTXO, so one chain footprint represents thousands of balances.
+Each vTXO is protected by a 2-of-2 arrangement (user plus ASP) with a timelock escape path that lets the user reclaim funds alone if the ASP disappears — the same exit-hatch philosophy that underpins every credible layer-two design. vTXOs are deliberately short-lived and expire after a set window (typically weeks), so balances are periodically refreshed into new rounds; miss the refresh and the escape path, and the ASP can eventually sweep the expired leaf, which makes liveness a real user responsibility.

 In Simple Terms